Quick Answer

 Internal decision rule: no automated high-volume payout batches for accounts with unresolved tax-profile or classification flags.
 If a profile is not clean enough for reporting and review, it is not clean enough for scaled disbursement.

-If you want a deeper dive, read How to Scale Global Payout Infrastructure: Lessons from Growing 100 to 10000 Payments Per Month.
+For cross-border expansion, see How to Scale Global Payout Infrastructure: Lessons from Growing 100 to 10000 Payments Per Month.

 Payout execution is more resilient under load when every batch follows a clear state model, retries only the right failures, and leaves a complete trace from request to final status.